charmplusplus/charm/doc/projections/manual.rst

 -  A bar representing the average activity profile of all outlier (or extreme) processors identified by the heuristics.

--  One bar representing the activity profile of the representative processor from each cluster of processors identified by the application of the k-means clustering algorithm.
+-  Bars representing the activity profile of a representative processor from each cluster of processors identified by the application of the :math:`k`-means clustering algorithm.

--  One bar representing the activity profile of each identified outlier processor, sorted in order of significance (rightmost processor bar is the most significant).
+-  Bars representing the activity profile of each identified outlier processor, sorted in order of significance (rightmost processor bar is the most significant).